Mindbody Wellness Clarity Conscious Tip:

 All this is not to say that we should ignore our ability for wise discernment.
 Nope—that would be a big ‘no-no.’

-So let’s take a pause and quickly explore the difference between judgement and discernment.
+So let’s take a pause and quickly explore the difference between judgment and discernment.

 Discernment is when there is a neutrality around what we are seeing in someone else.
 It’s a noticing, an awareness of someone’s personality trait.
 An acceptance.
 We are free to like or dislike what we are noticing especially when it has a negative consequence for us like a friend or co-worker being continuously late.
 In these cases, we allow ourselves to use wise discernment to take action.